The Best Veggies for Guinea Pigs: Guinea Pig Diet In-Depth Guide

 Unlike many animals, guinea pigs cannot produce their own vitamin C. You will need to provide about 25 – 30 mg of vitamin C to a guinea pig per day.

-It is possible to get vitamin C from pellets with fortified vitamin C and other supplements.
+It is possible to give guinea pigs vitamin C from pellets with fortified vitamin C and other supplements.
 However, the vets usually recommend that we sufficiently supplement our guinea pigs with vitamin C through feeding vegetables even if you are giving them pellets and other supplements.

 The best vegetable for vitamin C is hands down bell pepper.
 It does not matter which color you feed your guinea pig.
 You can give them all sorts of color – red, yellow, green, or orange.
 Their nutrition level are all slightly different, but the vitamin C in all four colors are significantly better than most other vegetables available.